CRB-Based Resource Allocation in Multi-User Uplink Transmissions: Introduction

 In the present work, we revisit this CRB-mutual-information framework but focus on multi-user systems and on the case where the pilots are time-multiplexed, as opposed to superimposed.
 Unlike \cite{vosoughi2006effect}, our objective is to derive power-allocation guidelines between the training and data transmissions.
 The motivation is that the performance analysis of practical receivers can be prohibitively intricate, rendering power optimization intractable.
 To overcome this difficulty, we compute the relevant CRB for symbol estimation and use it to construct mutual-information-related performance metrics.
 Although these CRB-based metrics do not constitute rigorous achievable rates, they provide analytically tractable surrogates that capture the impact of channel estimation accuracy on symbol detection performance.
 As such, they are particularly useful for revealing the fundamental tradeoffs between training and data transmission and for guiding resource allocation in scenarios where closed-form performance characterizations of practical receivers are unavailable.

 While both the classical Hassibi-Hochwald framework~\cite{hassibi2003much} and the present work investigate the allocation of resources between training and data transmission, the underlying design principles are fundamentally different.
 The Hassibi--Hochwald approach derives a lower bound on the achievable rate of a training-based communication scheme, where the channel is first estimated via pilot transmission and then used for data detection.
 The optimal training duration and power allocation are obtained by maximizing this capacity lower bound.
 In this sense, the performance metric is defined at the channel level and quantifies the information flow between transmitted symbols and received signals.
 In contrast, the proposed framework adopts an estimation-theoretic perspective and constructs CRB-based performance proxies that characterize the fundamental limits of symbol recovery accuracy.
 Rather than optimizing a training-based achievable rate, our approach evaluates how channel estimation quality impacts symbol detection performance and leverages this relationship to guide resource allocation.
 This shift from a channel-centric capacity formulation to a symbol-centric estimation framework enables a unified treatment of joint and sequential channel--symbol estimation strategies and facilitates tractable analysis in multi-user large-scale systems where closed-form training-based rate expressions are generally unavailable.
+Recently, dense uplink transmission and unsourced random access (URA) have also attracted significant attention due to their relevance to massive machine-type communications and large-scale connectivity scenarios~\cite{che2023massive,ozates2025unsourced}.
+Representative works include finite-blocklength analyses for MIMO URA systems, fluid antenna-assisted URA frameworks, and energy-efficient massive access designs.
+While the present work focuses on conventional multi-user uplink transmission with scheduled users and pilot-assisted communication, extending CRB-based large-system performance analysis and resource-allocation frameworks to dense massive access and URA scenarios constitutes an interesting direction for future research.